sophialittlejohn/phoenix/README.md

 ### Clean code

 - Run `flake8` tests every time you commit on the **gitlab** runner server to make sure your stick to the PEP8 standard.
-- Make sure you structure your code enought that every file is not lager than 100-200 lines.
+- Make sure you structure your code enough so that every file is not lager than 100-200 lines.
 - Keep your imports clean and short by using file imports instead of direct imports of classes and definitions.

 ### Documentation